 Countless Imaginary Past Lives?

-5. 宿命通 is considered a 神通 – and the Buddha forbade all 神通 to be popularised publicly, as they can attract people for the wrong reasons – as such mystical matters are hard to verify.
-The Buddha never suggested the masses to recall their past lives as a form of therapy.
+5. The Buddha forbade all 神通 to be popularised publicly, as they can attract people for the wrong reasons – as such mystical matters (the therapist’s skills and the participant’s ability to recall) are hard to verify, while they miss the actual Dharma teachings.
+The Buddha probably thus never suggested the masses to recall their past lives as a form of therapy.

-Pureland practitioners look forward to the one most fortunate future life,
+Pure Land practitioners look forward to the one most fortunate future life,

 not endlessly backwards, towards countless past unfortunate lives.